Megan-J/CS-160/README.md

 # CS-160

+#### Notes:
-all commands written below are for mac
+- all commands written below are for mac
+- install node.js if it isn't on your computer yet

 ### Server (backend)